Posts

 Showing posts from December, 2020

-Island-hop to Southern Islands - Lazarus, Kusu, St. John's and Big Sisters
+Island-hopping to Southern Islands - Lazarus, Kusu, St. John's and Big Sisters

 Image

 Other than Sentosa Island , do you know there are many islands that you can visit off the Southern shores of Singapore for a fun day out under the sun?
-While there some islands that are not accessible to the public such as Pulau Semakau and the Raffles Lighthouse that require special permit, there are still many islands that you can easily access with the regular ferry services.
+While there some islands that are not accessible to the public such as Pulau Semakau (the landfill island) and the Raffles Lighthouse that require special permit, there are still many islands that you can easily access with the regular ferry services.
 These islands include St. John's Island, Lazarus Island (Pulau Sakijang Pelepah), Pulau Seringat, Kusu Island, Sisters' Island (Pulau Subar Laut) and Pulau Hantu.
 That's quite a lot, right?
 And many of these islands have colourful histories.
 Lagoon at Lazarus Island On all these islands you have wide open spaces for a day out of island-hopping, or you may want to just laze around at only specific islands.
 Ferry companies based at Marina South Pier (MSP) run inter island shuttle between Sisters, St. John's and Kusu Island.
-The ferries from Marina South Pier run at specific time of around 9am, 11a
+The ferries from Marina South Pier run at specific t...

 Image